AshridgeTechnologies/elemento/stories/Backlog.md

   - OR dynamic DataTypes that change depending on another value - most flexible
 - Any calculation can be fixed, formula or JavaScript
 - Any formula can have intermediate values, client or server
-- ShowDialog to show a Page or Form in a modal dialog
 - Extension auto-loads latest code from git repo via CDN
 - Single copy of expressUtils between two projects
 - OPFS file store